-The bill requires school districts, district charter schools, institute charter schools, and boards of cooperative services (local education providers) to notify parents of students enrolled in a local education provider of charges brought against an employee or former employee, if the employee was employed at any time within 12 months before an offense is charged, who has or had contact with students, if the charges are for one of the felony offenses that requires the denial, suspension, or revocation of a teacher license if the employee were a teacher.
+Public schools - parent notification - charges filed against teachers.
+The act requires school districts, district charter schools, institute charter schools, charter school collaboratives, and boards of cooperative services (local education providers) to notify parents of students enrolled in a local education provider of charges brought against an employee or former employee, if the employee was employed at any time within 12 months before an offense is charged, who has or had contact with students, if the charges are for certain felony offenses that requires the denial, suspension, or revocation of a teacher license if the employee were a teacher.

 Each local education provider shall monitor employee arrest information received from the Colorado bureau of investigation to determine whether charges are filed and the status of the preliminary hearing.

-The bill prohibits the state board of education from waiving the requirements of the bill relating to parent notification for school districts or for charter schools authorized by a school district or by the state charter school institute.
+The act prohibits the state board of education from waiving the requirements of the act relating to parent notification for school districts or for charter schools authorized by a school district or by the state charter school institute.